Things to consider when choosing beneficiariesDecember 10, 2018

 - A 15 foot sailboat to the child who loves to sail!

 When the time comes for your children to divide your personal property, it can be emotionally draining.
 Some children are grieving and waiting patiently for their inherited share of your estate, while others are not so patient.
 One child may suddenly make life unimaginably difficult for the rest of the family.
 Someone may have taken certain items from your home before family can get together.
 When more than one child wants that family heirloom, how do they choose?
-The decision process can create resentments that sadly could last a lifetime among your children.
+The decision process can create resentments that sadly could last a lifetime between siblings.

 It’s dollars and sense.
 It’s easy to divide dollars.
 It makes sense to create a Gift Bequest.
 Doing so could make a huge difference in the lives of your loved ones.
 We help our clients prepare for difficulties that may arise, even when they least expect it.